What is bankruptcy? What debts are discharged? What are the procedures for filing?

 - Debtor may cure loan defaults by making installment payments, and reinstate accelerated mortgage and other notes;

-- Debtor’s future income is subject to administration by the trustee for up to three and possibly as long as five years;
+- Debtor’s future disposable income is subject to administration by the trustee for 3 t0 5 years;

-- Under the plan, the debtor must establish and live under a firm, but potentially adjustable budget during the repayment period;
+- Under the plan, the debtor must establish and live under a firm, but potentially adjustable, budget during the repayment period;

-- The trustee is entitled to a commission on payments paid to creditors which reduces the value of what is paid to creditors; and
+- The trustee is entitled to a commission on payments paid to creditors, which reduces the value of what is paid to creditors; and

 - Still appears as a bankruptcy on credit reports.

-Bankruptcy involves a series of steps that usually include the following actions:
+Bankruptcy involves a series of steps that usually include the following actions.

 - The debtor gathers financial information for use in preparing the petition for bankruptcy and the schedules of assets, debts, income and expenses, the statement of financial affairs, and statement of intentions concerning secured debts;

-- Obtaining the required pre-filing credit counseling;
+- The debtor obtains the required pre-filing credit counseling;

 - The debtor files the petition, schedules, statement of financial affairs, and pays the filing fee to the bankruptcy court;

-- The court notifies scheduled creditors of the case filing, the meeting of creditors, the injunctive stay against creditor actions, the last date for creditors to file challenges to the debtor’s discharge or the dischargeability of a particular debt, the initial status of assets available in the case, and other pertinent information;
+- The court notifies scheduled creditors of the case filing, the meeting of creditors, the automatic injunctive stay against creditor actions, the last date for creditors to file challenges to the debtor’s discharge or the dischargeability of a particular debt, the initial status of assets available in the case, and other pertinent information;

-- The debtor completes the reaffirmation, redemption, or surrender of secured collateral according to the Statement of Intentions filed with the case; and
+- The debtor completes the reaffirmation, redemption, or surrender of secured collateral according to the statement of intentions filed with the case; and

 - All parties receive the discharge notice approximately 90 days after filing a Chapter 7 case or at the conclusion of payments in a Chapter 13 case.

-A discharge will not be issued unless the debtor has completed a prescribed course in financial management.
+- A discharge will not be issued unless the debtor has completed a prescribed course in financial management.

-The State Bar publishes a series of consumer pamphlets addressing common legal issues that many people face sooner or later in their lives, such as buying a home, going through a divorce or small claims action, and preparing a will or estate plan.
+The State Bar publishes a series of online consumer pamphlets addressing common legal issues that many people face sooner or later in their lives, such as buying a home, going through a divorce or small claims action, and preparing a will or estate plan.
 Each pamphlet conveys basic legal information and answers frequently asked questions in easy-to-understand language.
-Pamphlets are available here.